daniel-zsigus/osgi-properties-service/README.md

 OSGi service.
 The database schema is defined with Liquibase changelog files.
 The name of the liquibase capability is 'org.everit.osgi.props.ri'.

+The module is currently tested on H2, Mysql and Postgresql but it should work on other database engines, too.

 For more information please see the [modularized persistence][1] article.

 [1]: http://everitorg.wordpress.com/2014/06/18/modularized-persistence/